chrisminnick/spot-toolkit/README.md

 3. Validate changes with `npm run validate`
 4. Run comprehensive evaluation: `npm run eval:all`
 5. Test with `npm test` before submitting

+## 📄 Copyright

+© 2025 Chris Minnick.
+All rights reserved.

+This software and associated documentation files (the "Software") are protected by copyright and other intellectual property laws.
+The Software is licensed, not sold.

 ## 📄 License